ttreeagency/ContentRepositoryImporter/README.md

 * DataProvider: used to prepare and cleanup data from the external source
 * Importer: get the data from the DataProvider and push everything in the CR
 * DataType: Simple object used to cleanup value and share code between DataProvider
+* Split your import in multiple sub commands to avoid high memory usage
 * No big magic, you can always take control by overriding the default configuration and methods

 A basic DataProvider